Cottesloe Beach has been the favourite seaside destination for Perth locals for more than 100 years.

 Cottesloe Beach is halfway between Perth and Fremantle, about 14 kilometres (8.7 miles), or less than 30 minutes drive, from Perth city centre.
 Public buses leave frequently from Perth's Elizabeth Quay Bus Station.
 Trains run from Perth Station to Cottesloe Station every 15 minutes and get you there in less than 20 minutes on the Fremantle Line.
 A half day tour with AAT Kings visits Cottesloe as well as Perth's Kings Park and Botanic Gardens, and Fremantle.

-Top things to do on Cottesloe Beach
+Things to do and top attractions on Cottesloe Beach

 Make sandcastles and visit Sculpture by the Sea